sdarwin/django_platform/README.md

   * Run a list of custom management commands `manage.py *********`
   * Run a list of custom bash scripts, with the python environment for Django activated

+Hooks are included for running additional code during deployment, see below.
+For the apache/wsgi server to gain access, all directories and files must have the appropriate user and group permissions.
+Helpers are provided for the user (`django_user`) and group (`django_group`) for any file accessed by the server.

 * `node['django_platform']['app_repo']['rel_path_to_pip_requirements']`.
 Defaults to `nil`.
 The relative path to the requirements document, from repo root.